ricedh/drafts/GeoSchedule.md

 Look over our data and outline the essay - Clare

 Test drive [Palladio](http://palladio.designhumanities.org/) and research other mapping options for displaying our place connections results - All

+Plan shaded map feature.
+Goal is to hover over a state, and it shades that state and other states with intensity determined by number of mentions of places in that state from the origin state's ads.
+Perhaps static images (using fusion tables) and Javascript to update the image depending on cursor location? - Aaron

+Look over NER results differences from pre-processing ads text by replacing new lines with a space, and with a comma and space. - Aaron

 Saturday, April 5th - Sunday, April 6th